chrisburnell/chrisburnell.com/src/pages/projects/eleventy-cache-webmentions.md

 }
 ```

-You can now use this data in a number of useful ways, not limited to things like creating a collection of pages ordered by number of webmentions:
+You can now use this data in a number of useful ways, not limited to things like creating a collection of pages ordered by number of Webmentions:

 ```javascript
 module.exports = (eleventyConfig) => {